Traumatic Brain Injury (TBI) Lawyer in Honolulu

 A penetrating brain injury occurs when an object enters the skull and damages the brain tissue.
 Penetration brain injuries can result in brain bleeds and other injuries that are extremely serious.

 No matter if the TBI is a closed injury or penetrating wound, both have the potential to cause death.
-In those cases, family members can consider filing a wrongful death claim for compensation from the negligent party.
+In those cases, family members can consider filing a wrongful death claim for compensation for someone else’s negligence with the help of traumatic brain injury attorneys in Honolulu.

 Many complications may accompany a traumatic brain injury.
 Some of these are a result of the injury itself, while others are indirect complications, caused by spending many days or weeks in bed.